Superior Food Grade Flooring WA Culinary Spaces Are Looking For

 When you are building a new facility or renovating an old one, the peace of mind that comes from having a brand new floor is just unbeatable.

-When it comes to safety, nothing is more important than a food grade floor– no matter the size of your business, whether it’s a little corner cafe or an industrial levels facility.
-It’s not just a matter of adhering to regulatory standards, but rather maintaining a clean, safe and productive work environment.
+When it comes to safety, nothing is more important than a food-grade floor – no matter the size of your business, whether it’s a little corner cafe or an industrial-level facility.
+It’s not just a matter of adhering to regulatory standards but rather maintaining a clean, safe and productive work environment.

-Don’t allow subpar flooring to jeopardize the quality and safety of your food and beverages.
+Don’t allow subpar flooring to jeopardise the quality and safety of your food and beverages.
 PM Industries will evaluate your current floor status.

 Our staff can also give you the right kind of advice according to your specific requirements and you can trust that with us, it is an investment in flooring for your business.